frizeiro/shell-scripts/README.md

-# Script Helpers
+# Mobile Utils
-Some scripts that can help.
+Some util tools to help mobile development.

 ## Clear Xcode Data
 Script to clear the Xcode Data and free up disk space.